-There are a couple of comparative professional reviews of steam mops, but they're quite old and, as such, not as useful as they could be -- although it's still helpful to get some expert insights.
+There are a couple of comparative professional reviews of steam mops, however, they are quite old and, as such, not as useful as they could be -- although it's still helpful to get some expert insights.
+In addition, we found a few individual reviews of steam mops by bloggers or product testers that proved to be useful in helping us narrow down our top picks.
 The problem with steam mops, however, is that owner experience is often completely at odds with what the experts have to say, usually because of durability issues.
-This is why for this report we give greater weight to owner reviews than, older, short-term expert tests.
-In addition, we found a few individual reviews of steam mops by bloggers or product testers that proved to be useful in helping us narrow down our top picks.
+This is why for this report we give greater weight to owner reviews than short-term expert tests in naming the very best choices.

 A top-rated steam mop will sanitize your hard floors and leave them cleaner than a traditional squeeze mop.
 Most steam mops have the added bonus of sanitizing without chemicals, killing viruses, bacteria and mold.

-For a basic steam mop, reviewers agree that you can't do better than the Bissell PowerFresh Steam Mop 1940 (Est. $85).
-It's the best-reviewed basic mop we found, with few of the durability complaints that bring down so many other steam mops.
-It works very well for steam cleaning your floor on a daily or weekly basis.
+For a basic steam mop, reviewers agree that you can't do better than the Bissell PowerFresh Steam Mop 1940 (Est. $90).
+It's the best-reviewed basic mop we found, by both experts and owners, with few of the durability complaints that bring down so many other steam mops.
+The 1940 works very well for steam cleaning your floor on a daily or weekly basis.
 It also does a good job of removing stains on grout, some say -- and several reviewers post pictures to prove it.
-Many reviewers say they bought this mop because they felt that regular mops weren't getting their patterned tile floor clean and are thrilled with the improved results.
+Many owners say they bought this mop because they felt that regular mops weren't getting their patterned tile floor clean and are thrilled with the improved results.

 The PowerFresh 1940 is very easy to use, say owners -- just fill, plug it in, wait about 30 seconds, and start mopping -- although some would rather see a dedicated power switch rather than plugging in and unplugging the mop to turn it on and off.
 The PowerFresh's 15-ounce water tank produces about 15 minutes of steam on the high setting, and up to 30 minutes on lower settings.
 The tank is removable, so it is easy to fill at the sink.
 Like all steam mops, the PowerFresh is intended to clean only with water, but for those who like the "clean smell" of scented cleaning products, Bissell includes the option of scent disks with various fragrances.